Jan Scott-Frazier: Life and career

-In January 2022, voice actress Amanda Winn Lee launched a crowdfunding campaign to help fix or replace Frazier's oxygen concentrator.
+In January 2022, voice actress Amanda Winn-Lee launched a crowdfunding campaign to help fix or replace Frazier's oxygen concentrator.
 Lee said Frazier was in poor health and had recently been removed from a kidney transplant list.
+On August 23, 2024, Frazier launched a crowdfunding campaign to help her get into a assisted living facility.
+On October 31, 2024, Scott-Frazier launched another crowdfunding campaign to pay for living assisted costs due to a robbery.

+Scott-Frazier died on December 3, 2024, at the age of 59.

 Buchigiri Part 4

 Discussed during several interviews, the worst anime Frazier worked on was Buchigiri 4 for Artland, and she asked to not be credited.
-Due to constraints (speed and low budget), several cost-cutting measures were used, including outsourcing of cell work to Korea and reduced cell counts.
+Due to constraints (speed and low budget), several cost-cutting measures were used, including outsourcing of cel work to Korea and reduced cel counts.
 Due to Buchigiri being so despised by staff, the storyboards were later burned at 3 a.m. in a Red Lobster parking lot.